1998 Gothenburg discotheque fire

 The Gothenburg discothèque fire was caused by an arson attack on 29 October 1998, which occurred on premises located on Hisingen island in Gothenburg, Sweden.
-The premises had been rented for the night by an organization catering to the Macedonian community in Gothenburg for the purpose of hosting a discothèque.
+The premises, which belonged to an organization catering to the Macedonian community in Gothenburg, had been rented for the night by secondary school students for the purpose of hosting a discothèque.
 At the time of the fire, 375 people aged 12–25 were present, the vast majority of whom had various ethnic minority backgrounds.
 The fire department had estimated the building could only hold up to 150.
 In all, 63 were killed and 213 injured.